cozy/cozy-stack/docs/settings.md

 ### POST /settings/email

-The email update process starts with this call.
+The email adress update process starts with this call.
 The password is required in order to make a strong authentication.
-This endpoint will send a confirmation email to the new adress with a link.
-Once clicked this link will redirect the user to the second endpoint.
+This endpoint will send a confirmation email to the new address with a link.
+Once clicked, this link will redirect the user to the second endpoint.

 #### Request